 English rhythm and melody are regular, but not THAT regular.

-After all, stress includes lengthened syllables, or rushing through words that just don’t matter.
+After all, stress includes lengthened syllables, and rushing through words that just don’t matter.

 We use volume and speed changes to communicate additional meaning.